cdlhub/documentation/md/ReferenceModel.md

 <a id="summarycalc"></a>
 ## summarycalc
 The purpose of summarycalc is firstly to aggregate the samples of loss to a level of interest for reporting, thereby reducing the volume of data in the stream.
-This is the first step which applies to all of the downstream output calculations.
+This is a general first step which precedes all of the downstream output calculations.
 Secondly, it unifies the formats of the gulcalc and fmcalc streams, so that they are transformed into an identical stream type for downstream outputs.
 Finally, it can generate up to 10 summary level outputs in one go, creating multiple output streams or files.

 The output is similar to the gulcalc or fmcalc input which are losses are by sample index and by event, but the coverage or policy input losses are grouped to an abstract level represented by a summary_id.
 The relationship between the input identifier and the summary_id are defined in cross reference files called **gulsummaryxref** and **fmsummaryxref**.